 While these cameras have quite a few similarities, there are key differences between the two that are important to point out.
 First of all, the cameras have completely different underlying technologies – the Nikon Z7 is a mirrorless camera that feeds the image directly from the image sensor into an electronic viewfinder (EVF), whereas the Nikon D850 is a DSLR camera that reflects the image through a pentaprism to an optical viewfinder (OVF).
 This essentially affects the overall size and weight of the camera, with the Nikon D850 DSLR being bulkier and heavier in comparison.

 Second, the two cameras have completely different mounts – the Z7 has the new Nikon Z mount, whereas the D850 has the older Nikon F mount.
 This has a big effect on what lenses you can use with the two cameras.
-The Nikon D850 can take pretty much any Nikon F lens out there, whereas the Nikon Z7 can only directly mount new Nikon Z lenses, which are somewhat limited at the moment.
-While Nikon F lenses can be mounted on the Nikon Z7 with some limitations, you must use Nikon’s new “FTZ” adapter to do so, which costs extra and adds to the overall size and bulk of the camera.
+The Nikon D850 can take pretty much any Nikon F lens out there, whereas the Nikon Z7 can only natively use the Z lenses, of which there aren’t as many as the F-mount glass (see Nikon’s mirrorless lens roadmap for details on how many lenses there are at the moment for the Z system).
+Also, Nikon F lenses can be mounted on the Nikon Z7 with some limitations – specifically, you can use Nikon’s new “FTZ” adapter to do so, which costs extra and adds to the overall size and bulk of the camera.

-On top of that, lens compatibility is only one way – you cannot mount Nikon Z lenses on Nikon F cameras like the D850 due to its larger throat size and very short flange distance, as covered in our Lens Mounts Explained article.
-At the same time, the newer Nikon Z mount has far more flexibility when compared to Nikon F – it can technically adapt pretty much any lens on the market once proper adapters are released, since it is the largest full-frame mount on the market, with the shortest flange distance.
+Even with adapters, lens compatibility only goes one way.
+In this case, you can use the FTZ adapter to use Nikon’s DSLR lenses on the Z7, but not the other way around.
+The reason is that the F lens mount is much smaller and farther from the sensor, so any Z lenses would be too far from the sensor and not even fit on the mount in the first place.
+By comparison, the newer Nikon Z mount has far more flexibility when compared to Nikon F – it can technically adapt pretty much any lens on the market regardless of the brand, since it is the largest full-frame mount on the market and has the shortest flange distance.
 Keep all this in mind when comparing the Z7 and the D850, as there are pros and cons for each.
-To find out more about the differences between the two mounts, see our Nikon Z vs Nikon F Mount article.

 Third, the Nikon Z7 has a very important advantage over the D850 – it has a 5-axis in-body image stabilization (IBIS), which can help a great deal when shooting with both Nikon Z and Nikon F (via FTZ adapter) lenses.
 As you will see later on, the IBIS on the Z7 is amazing and certainly does make a difference when shooting hand-held, especially with non-stabilized lenses.